On the Use of AI-Driven Immersive Digital Technologies for Designing and Operating UAVs: Introduction

 \subsection{Paper Structure and Organization}

-Section~\ref{sec2} investigates DT technology in the context of UAVs, discusses its integration with DRL and explores various use cases, ending with several key findings and insights.
-Section~\ref{sec3} focuses on the transformative role of XR in UAVs, and examines its impact on path planning, collision avoidance, situational awareness, and other functionalities.
-This section also concludes with key findings and insights.
-Section~\ref{sec4} highlights future directions for research on DT and XR in the context of UAVs, and provides a roadmap for further studies.
+Section~\ref{sec2} investigates DT technology in the context of UAVs, discusses its integration with DRL, and explores various use cases, concluding with several key findings and insights.
+Section~\ref{sec3} focuses on the role of XR in UAVs, and examines its impact on path planning, collision avoidance, situational awareness, and related functionalities.
+It also concludes with key findings and insights.
+Section~\ref{sec4} highlights future research directions for research on DT and XR in the context of UAVs.
 Finally, Section~\ref{sec5} concludes the paper.
+The overall organization and logical flow of the paper are illustrated in Fig.~\ref{fig:digital323}.